 Our Logo

-The Tav (ת), the first letter of T’nuah, meaning “movement,” stands in our logo as a declaration of presence and direction.
-It carries the force of a people who refuse to diminish themselves or apologize for survival.
-The Tav is steady and unyielding, advancing without hesitation, setting boundaries where others would erase them, and rejecting the intrusion of contempt as self-doubt.
-It embodies resolve and self-possession, proclaiming that we move with purpose, unbroken and unashamed, charting our future on our own terms.
+The Tav (ת), the first letter of T’nuah — meaning “movement” — stands at the heart of our logo as a bold declaration of presence and purpose.
+It speaks for a people who refuse to diminish themselves or apologize for their survival.
+Steady and unyielding, the Tav advances with confidence, sets clear boundaries, and rejects the intrusion of contempt or self-doubt.
+It carries resolve, dignity, and the quiet power of a community charting its own future.